 Exclusive use does not include the upper levels of the castle, known as the 'derelict levels', nor the cellars nor any accommodation not booked by guests of the wedding.

 Exclusive use does not include the ancillary Nurses Block or any bedrooms not booked by your party.
 Only bedrooms booked by your wedding guests become 'yours' for the day.

 Under the Special Wedding Package you should be booking up all en-suites.

-Under the Members Package, you won't be using many of the en-suites.
+Under the Members Package, you may not be using many of the en-suites as accommodation use is optional.
 People choose the Members Package because they and their guests are local, so only a few stay overnight.
-With Members Package weddings, and the mid week weddings, and also Last Minute Weddings where not all rooms are used, there will be non wedding guests in bedrooms your party has not booked, as we cannot let rooms you do not book go unoccupied.
+With Members Package weddings, and the mid week weddings, and also Last Minute Weddings where not all rooms are used, there will always be non wedding guests in bedrooms that your party has not booked, as we cannot allow rooms you do not book to go unoccupied.

 Any non-wedding guests are informed - when they first enquire, and when they confirm their booking, and again upon booking in - that they cannot go into any of the ground floor lounges and function rooms, and for evening meals they are directed to the four or five local pubs.

 Q: Do you cater for same sex weddings?